Viaprestige/Viasocial/README.md

 ----------
 ### Demonstration

-You'll find Demo in Sample folder. if your are using localhost, please define {url} :
+To run a demo, just put the main folder in your localhost WWW. then you have to edite facebook.class.php, by defining {url} :

 	    // Debuging
 	    // $this->settings['url'] = '{url}';